MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 This section documents the common concepts and terminology for a Pacemaker implementation.

 #### Node
 A node is a server participating in the cluster.
 A Pacemaker cluster natively supports up to 16 nodes.
 This number can be exceeded if Corosync is not running on additional nodes, but Corosync is required for SQL Server.
 Therefore, the maximum number of nodes a cluster can have for any SQL Server-based configuration is 16; this is the Pacemaker limit, and has nothing to do with maximum limitations for AGs or FCIs imposed by SQL Server.
-See the [individual documentation for AGs and FCIs] for limitations that are specific to those features.
+See the individual documentation for [Always On Availability Groups] and [Failover Cluster Instances] for limitations that are specific to those features.

 #### Resource
 Both a WSFC and a Pacemaker cluster have the concept of a resource.
 A resource is specific functionality that runs in context of the cluster, such as a disk or an IP address.
 For example, under Pacemaker there are both FCI and AG resources that can get created.
 This is not dissimilar to what is done in a WSFC, where you see either a SQL Server resource for an FCI or an AG resource when configuring an AG, but is not exactly the same due to the underlying Pacemaker differences in how SQL Server integrates with it.